← Back to Blog

 Should I accept a partial offer from the airline?
 Only if it's close to the full amount.
 If it's significantly less, push back for what EU261 requires.

 Free eligibility check — no signup required.
-If you qualify, get your Flight Compensation Kit for $14.99 or let us handle everything for 25% (no win, no fee).
+If you qualify, get your Flight Compensation Kit for $14.99 — personalized claim letter, instructions, and escalation templates.

 Check my flight →